La Croix (newspaper): Early history

-La Croix succeeded in bringing together certain groups of Roman Catholics who were seeking to position themselves outside of party politics and official ideologies.
-At the end of the 19th century, it was the most widely read Roman Catholic publication in France, with a clerical readership of more than 25,000.
-It gained more readers when it took the lead in attacking Dreyfus as a traitor and stirred up anti-Semitism.
+La Croix succeeded in bringing together certain groups of Catholics who were seeking to position themselves outside of party politics and official ideologies.
+At the end of the 19th century, it was the most widely read Catholic publication in France, with a clerical readership of more than 25,000.
+It gained more readers when it took the lead in attacking Dreyfus as a traitor and stirred up antisemitism.
 The Radical government, under Waldeck-Rousseau, forced the Assumptionists into exile from France.
 The newspaper's publishing house, la Bonne Presse, was purchased by Paul Féron-Vrau, who oversaw operations until the Assumptionists returned to France under the amnesty laws of 1905.

 Renewal

 For many years, La Croix appeared in two formats.
 The first was a small-format periodical aimed at popular readership, the second a large-format newspaper aimed at a more intellectual audience.
 In 1927, Father Leon Merklen having become editor-in-chief, La Croix began to address social problems.
 This was led to the initiative founding Catholic Action and also helped to create a formal link between the Catholic Working Youth and the French Roman Catholic Church.

 During the Second World War La Croix moved its editorial offices first to Bordeaux, then to Limoges.
 The paper was shut down comparatively late in the occupation, on 21 June 1944.
 It would not reappear until February 1945.
 Father Gabel oversaw the relaunch of the paper.
 Editor-in-chief from 1949, he introduced new sections, such as sports, cinema, fashion, and theatre.
 On 1 February 1956, La Croix began to appear for the first time without a crucifix as a part of its header.
 In March 1968, the newspaper adopted a tabloid format.

 In January 1972, the newspaper changed its name to La Croix-l’Événement ("the Cross-the Event").
 The choice of the new title was a reflection of the editorship's desire to show that the paper was not just a religious paper, but a regular daily, reflective of modern society.
 The paper has a very loyal readership: 87% of its sales are by subscription.